All about

 Our Protocol.

-• We begin with an in-depth, personalized consultation.
+• We always start with a free, personalized consultation.
 This essential step allows us to :

 • Understand your background, expectations and motivations